-Issues and Supporting Data Sources: SFOSP Update Impact Conclusion GP EIR Impact Conclusion Does the SFOSP Update Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
+Issues and Supporting Data Sources: CDSP Update Impact Conclusion GP EIR Impact Conclusion Does the CDSP Update Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New or Changed Circumstances Involving New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New Information of Substantial Importance That Was Not and Could Not Have Been Known at the Time of Certification of the GP EIR that Rises to the Level of Requiring New Analysis or Verification?
-Are Any New Mitigation Measures Required for the SFOSP Update? -- ----------------------------------- ----------------------------- -- -- --- --- in the General Plan Update, and specifically as they pertain to the SFOSP area, would not adversely impact visual and scenic quality, but would instead improve the aesthetic quality of the neighborhood.
+Are Any New Mitigation Measures Required for the CDSP Update? -- ---------------------------------- ----------------------------- -- -- -- -- and a varied roof lines incentive, and require appropriate transitions to designated historic resources.
+To accomplish this, the CDSP Update generally implements the allowed density ranges and intensity set by the General Plan Land Use Diagram and regulates density within the maximum density studied by the General Plan EIR.
+As the proposed CDSP Update would align with and implement the General Plan, buildout of the CDSP Update would not significantly impact visual character or quality.
+Additionally, as indicated in the GP EIR, there are no designated state scenic highways located within the CDSP area.
+Therefore, the updates to the CDSP would result in no impact to state scenic highways.